d-beloved/David_turing_frontend/README.md

 ```

 * Run `npm install` or `yarn` to instal the project's dependencies
-* Open a new terminal window and run `npm run start:dev` to start the application
+* Open a new terminal window and run `npm run dev` or `yarn dev` to start the application